-In both grades the bleed blocking primers will take care most of it but that is why we offer the painted paneling in two grades.
+In both grades the bleed blocking primers will take care of most of it but that is why we offer the painted paneling in two grades.

 We carry products from suppliers located all across the country so each delivery will be calculated based on location of customer, location of product manufacturer and weight of total shipment.
 See Areas we ship to and Delivery Information.

 International Shipping and Delivery

 Buffalo Lumber offers full 20 and 40 foot container quotes internationally.
 Europe, Asia, Africa - anywhere a container will go we can get it there.
 We can only quote full 20 and 40 foot containers - smaller shipments would be customer arranged.